 15. "We must learn to live together as brothers or perish together as fools." — Martin Luther King Jr. (1929-1968)

-Overcoming artificial boundaries that create divisions between arbitrarily defined in-groups and out-groups can only occur if we gain appreciation for the common humanity shared by people of diverse backgrounds and perspectives.
-We will "perish together as fools" if we cannot avoid the traps of self-destructiveness caused by the divisiveness that we create on the basis of race, gender, religion, age, and other socially-defined categories.
+Overcoming artificial boundaries that create divisions between arbitrarily defined in-groups and out-groups can only occur if we gain an appreciation for the common humanity shared by people of diverse backgrounds and perspectives.
+We will "perish together as fools" if we cannot avoid the traps of self-destructiveness caused by the divisiveness that we create on the basis of race, gender, religion, age, and other socially defined categories.

 These 15 quotes encompass a wide range of human behavior from intelligence to personal growth through life.
 I hope they've provided you with a sense that psychological wisdom can come from a great variety of expected, and unexpected, sources.